pallets/flask/docs/quickstart.rst

 1. reversing is often more descriptive than hardcoding the URLs.
 Also and more importantly you can change URLs in one go without having to change the URLs all over the place.
-2. URL building will handle escaping of special characters and unicode data transparently for you, you don't have to deal with that.
+2. URL building will handle escaping of special characters and Unicode data transparently for you, you don't have to deal with that.
 3. If your application is placed outside the URL root (so say in ``/myapplication`` instead of ``/``), :func:`~flask.url_for` will